Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Datasets and metrics

 \subsection{Datasets}

-In the task of 3D reconstruction in radiological imaging, publicly available datasets play a crucial role \citep{li2023systematic}.
-High-quality, standardized data is essential for algorithm training, validation, and testing.
-Public datasets provide researchers with a unified benchmark, enabling fair comparisons of different methods under the same conditions, thereby facilitating algorithm optimization and advancement \citep{ogier2022flamby}.
+In 3D reconstruction for radiological imaging, publicly available datasets play a crucial role \citep{li2023systematic}.
+High-quality and standardized datasets are essential for algorithm training, validation, and testing.
+Public benchmarks provide a common basis for fair comparison under consistent experimental settings, thereby facilitating method development and optimization \citep{ogier2022flamby}.

-Unlike other medical imaging tasks, reconstruction often requires subjects to undergo two scans under comparable conditions, particularly maintaining consistent positioning, posture, and physiological state, in order to obtain corresponding test samples and ground truth data.
-Additionally, medical data is subject to strict legal and regulatory constraints due to patient privacy concerns \citep{kulynych2017clinical}, making data collection both challenging and costly.
-The availability of public datasets significantly lowers the barrier to data access.
-Our review provides the most comprehensive publicly available datasets for 3D reconstruction in radiological imaging tasks, including CT, MRI, PET, US, and multi-modality datasets.
-The specific details are presented in Table \ref{tbl1}.
+Compared with other medical imaging tasks, reconstruction datasets are often more difficult to acquire because they usually require either access to raw measurement data or paired acquisitions under comparable imaging conditions.
+In many cases, this means that the subject must be scanned in a highly consistent manner, with minimal variation in positioning, posture, acquisition protocol, and physiological state, so that degraded measurements and reference images can be meaningfully aligned.
+In addition, medical data collection is constrained by strict legal and regulatory requirements related to patient privacy \citep{kulynych2017clinical}, which further increases the cost and difficulty of dataset construction.
+Therefore, the availability of public datasets greatly lowers the barrier to reproducible research.

+Table~\ref{tbl1} summarizes representative publicly available datasets for these task categories across CT, MRI, PET, SPECT, US, and multi-modality scenarios.
+And the \textit{Task} column is organized according to the three reconstruction task types illustrated in Fig.~\ref{fig:4}.